 Some research even says that 64% of customers would pay more for brands they trust.
 If you haven’t settled on the brand voice, or it isn’t clear about its value structure, why should anyone care about what you have to say or what you offer?

 In short, being consistent with who you are is crucial to building authority and credibility.

 Types of brand voice

-As you’re now aware, there are different brand voice types.
-The voice for your brand might be:
+As you’re now aware, there are different types of brand voice.
+Yours might be:

 And that builds trust.